 Be careful drinking alcohol while taking ACTACODE.
 If you drink alcohol, it could make some of the unwanted side effects of ACTACODE worse.

 Your doctor may suggest that you avoid alcohol completely or reduce the amount of alcohol you drink while you are taking this medicine.

 Some people may experience side effects such as nausea, vomiting, constipation, drowsiness, and dizziness, which may further affect the risk when driving or using dangerous machinery.

 ACTACODE may be habit forming if used for extended periods of time.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking ACTACODE.
-ACTACODE helps most people with the medical condition listed in the beginning of this leaflet, but it may have unwanted side effects in some people, especially in elderly patients or those with underlying disorders.
+ACTACODE helps most people, but it may have unwanted side effects in some people, especially in elderly patients or those with underlying disorders.

 Ask your doctor or pharmacist any questions you may have.